IBM/aspera-cli/docs/README.erb.md

 By default, <%=tool%> gets notification from `ascp` on its management port.
 This can be de-activated with parameter: `monitor=false` of `transfer_info`.

-It is also possible to send local messages to this management port.
+It is also possible to send messages to `ascp` using this management port.
 A typical use is to change the target rate of a running transfer.

-The communication is done through a flat JSON file that shall be created in <%=tool%> config folder as displayed with:
+The communication is done through a JSON file that shall be created in <%=tool%>'s config folder as displayed with:

 ```shell
 <%=cmd%> config folder